-- Aim: process and interpret data and draw conclusions.
-Candidates will use spreadsheet modelling tools, formatting and features to compare two different spreadsheets models for two given scenarios.
-Candidates will then design and create their own model. - Internally assessed assignment (coursework) - 30% of the final grade
+- Aim: Candidates will understand how data is collected and used by organisations and its impact on individuals.
+They will learn spreadsheet modelling tools, formatting and features to create a dashboard using data manipulation tools.
+They will then draw conclusions and review data presentation methods. - Internally assessed assignment (coursework) - 30% of the final grade